security-force-monitor/research-handbook/source/units_relations.rst

 Example of use
 ~~~~~~~~~~~~~~

-``521ebf18-f161-4ac9-8c72-5a246efa0458``
+``0ab0e3c3-4bd6-4607-8cc5-1cfce9502c57``

 Guidance on use
 ~~~~~~~~~~~~~~~

-Every claim has an Universally Unique Indentifier (UUID) to distinguish it from any other claim.
+Every claim has a Universally Unique Identifier (UUID) to distinguish it from any other claim.
 For a ``relation`` this UUID distinguishes them from any other ``relation`` in the dataset.

-Every ``relation`` between the same two ``units`` is always treated as a contingious, meaning it has the same UUID, unless citations establish it should be treated as non-contigious.
+Every ``relation`` between the same two ``units`` is always treated as a contiguous, meaning it has the same UUID, unless citations establish it should be treated as non-contiguous.

 .. admonition:: Example

-    EXAMPLE
+    TO DO

-Two or more ``relation`` claims should always be treated as contigious if there is an overlap in the time range of the two claims, or if the time-ranges of the claims fall within 1 day of each other.
+Two or more ``relation`` claims should always be treated as contiguous if there is an overlap in the time range of the two claims, or if the time-ranges of the claims fall within 1 day of each other.

 .. admonition:: Example

     The ``33 Light Infantry Division`` has multiple citations establishing that it is a mobile unit which can change ``relation`` to whatever regional command controls the area where it is operating.
-One claim puts in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, and another citation pleaces in an area under ``Northeastern Regional Military Command`` on ``2016-03-12``.
+One claim puts in an area under ``Northeastern Regional Military Command`` from at least ``2016-03-10`` to at least ``2016-03-11``, which establishes a ``relation`` between the division and the regional command for the same time-range.
+Another citation places the division in an area under ``Northeastern Regional Military Command`` on ``2016-03-12``, which again establishes a ``relation`` between the division and the regional command for the same time-range.
 These two claims are coded as the same ``relation`` given that they fall within 1 day of each other.

 about_entity:name:qa